Migrate to ArcGIS location services

 Routes and directions

-Access to routing and directions APIs is unchanged with the new ArcGIS location services introduced with ArcGIS Platform.
-While authentication has always been required to access these services, you now have the ability to use these services with an API key in addition to user authentication.
+Access to routing and directions APIs is unchanged with the new ArcGIS location services introduced with ArcGIS Location Platform.
+Authentication is required to access these services, using any Type of authentication.

 See the Find routes and directions topic for more information.